1 | Dinnik’s viper |

 10 | Lotiev’s viper |

-Like its neighbours, this is a small viper, rarely exceeding 60cm.
-A 2007 study found that Lotiev viper venom was the most specialised against insects, alongside the steppe viper, which came second.
-This study was conducted specifically against field crickets.
-The same study found a large proportion of insects in Vipera lotievi’s diet, whereas adders eat none.
-Locusts are one prey, and after biting one on the stomach, the locust can be immobilised within 6 seconds.
-Barely any data is available on bites in humans, and it’s wisest not to be the first to find out.
+The same study found a large proportion of insects in Vipera lotievi’s diet, whereas adders eat none at all.
+Locusts are one confirmed prey, and after biting one on the stomach, the locust can be immobilised within 6 seconds.
+Barely any data is available on bites in humans, and it would be wise not to become the first test subject.